GlebBatykov/minerva/README.md

 }
 ```

-`Minerva` contains a ready-made intermediate handler for authorization by cookies - `Cookie Auth Middleware`.
+`Minerva` contains a ready-made intermediate handler for authorization by cookies - `CookieAuthMiddleware`.
 In the pipeline of intermediate request handlers, it should go earlier than `Endpoint Middleware'.

-When creating an instance of `Cookie Auth Middleware`, you must set the mandatory parameter `cookie Is Authorized`.
+When creating an instance of `CookieAuthMiddleware`, you must set the mandatory parameter `isAuthorized`.
 This is a handler where you prescribe the logic for checking cookies and should return `true` if the user is authorized, `false` if the user is not authorized.

-Example of adding `Cookie Auth Middleware` to the request processing pipeline:
+Example of adding `CookieAuthMiddleware` to the request processing pipeline:

 ```dart
 class MiddlewaresBuilder extends MinervaMiddlewaresBuilder {